openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 * ### List all concept names for a concept.

-    Retrieve all **concept name** sub resources of a **concept** resource by target_concept_uuid.
+    Retrieve all **concept name** subresources of a **concept** resource by target_concept_uuid.
 Returns a `404 Not Found` status if concept name not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user isnot logged in to perform this action, a `401 Unauthorized` status returned.

 ```console
 GET /concept/:target_concept_uuid/name